Fishing: Barents Sea

 Fishing: Barents Sea is a commercial fishing simulation video game developed by Misc Games, released on Microsoft Windows.
 It is the first title available on Steam to be released by Misc Games, a video game developer based in Stavanger, Norway.

+Downloadable content

+Two downloadable content (DLC) packs were made for the game.
+The first, Line and Net Ships, was released on August 9, 2018.
+The second, King Crab, was released on November 13, 2018.
+The game and its two DLCs were bundled together as Fishing: Barents Sea Complete Edition, released on December 10, 2019 on the Nintendo Switch, PlayStation 4 and Xbox One.

 Reception

 According to review aggregator Metacritic, Fishing: Barents Sea has received mixed reviews and has a score of 69.